 Would you like to get work in the fashion industry by becoming a designer or a dressmaker?

-Whatever your reasons, sewing lessons and tutorials are the best way to learn how to sew.
+Whatever your reasons, sewing lessons and tutorials located near you are the best way to learn how to sew.

 Did you think learning to sew just meant buying a sewing machine and picking up a few sewing patterns?